-4.6 Trip Output
+4.6.
+Trip output

 The final class of mementos, trip output, is comprised of items that are gathered as a result of a trip, but unlike collectibles are not deliberately purchased as a souvenir.
 Instead, they are accumulated as a result of planning and carrying out the trip.
-Typical trip output includes items such as tickets, maps, or pamphlets (Figure 9).
+Typical trip output includes items such as tickets, maps, or pamphlets (Fig. 9).
+When comparing to Petrelli et al. (2008) work, we can see these items would likely fall within their idiosyncratic category as a sub-category of this group.

-While trip output items are not immediately thought of as souvenirs, nor are they considered decorative itmes.
+Trip output items are not immediately thought of as souvenirs, nor are they considered decorative items.
 Indeed, most had no immediate practical purpose after the trip, so they were often stored away and seldom brought out.
 However, they proved highly valued for the memories associated with them and were rarely thrown away.
 That is, many families kept trip output collections to recall memories of the trips they were from.